-As of March 31, 2021, we drew down on \$12.5 million of the Delayed Draw Loan Facility.
-Our ability to draw on the remaining Delayed Draw Loan Facility is contingent on our compliance with the covenants described above and certain other covenants.
-Even if we meet these conditions, we may elect not to draw on the remaining Delayed Draw Loan Facility.
-Our ability to draw down on this second tranche expires on June 30, 2021.
+As of June 30, 2021, we drew down on \$12.5 million of the Delayed Draw Loan Facility.
+Our ability to draw on the remaining Delayed Draw Loan Facility expired on June 30, 2021.

 In the event of a default under the Credit Agreement, including, among other things, our failure to make any payment when due or our failure to comply with any provision of the Credit Agreement, subject to customary grace periods, Perceptive Credit could elect to declare all amounts outstanding to be immediately due and payable and terminate all commitments to extend further credit.
 If we are unable to repay the amounts due under the Credit Agreement, Perceptive Credit could proceed against the collateral granted to it to secure this indebtedness, which could have an adverse effect on our business, financial condition and results of operations.